As published in the Napa Valley Register

 Great rooms are large, multi-purpose spaces that typically replace separate living rooms, dining rooms and family rooms.
-That is, instead of three individual spaces, there is just one.
+That is, instead of three individual spaces, there's just one.
 They became popular in the 1990s although their concept harkens back to great halls and chambers in medieval castles.
 Great rooms are usually adjacent to open kitchens, are centrally located, and have vaulted, cathedral, or otherwise raised ceilings.

 In the mid-2000s, their popularity declined with homeowners complaining of the cost to heat, cool, paint, and clean due to their height and sometimes-unavoidable odd angles.

 Are great rooms great?
 Each case is different.
 If omitting walls exposes a beautiful view or allows for more natural light, then yes.
 If rooms would otherwise be too small to function comfortably, then yes again.
 But if a person is an introvert, a great room is probably a bad idea.
 What?

 The truth is, today’s column is not really about great rooms, specifically.
 It’s not about their architecture or history.
 It’s about the way they make you feel.
 Let me explain.

 I am an introvert.
 This does not mean that I'm abnormally shy or socially awkward.
 It does mean that I need down time, alone time, and a space to regroup, recoup and rejuvenate.
 I need to focus and hear my own thoughts.
 Where extroverts and other personality types might thrive on an abundance of outside stimulation, this drives introverts nuts.
 The sounds and activities of any combination of television, music, video games, animated conversations, kids playing, or dogs barking translate as chaos to introverts and leaves us stressed and exhausted.